This feature is part of The Masterminds

 A board meeting convened to discuss his future, and it was decided he was out of control and should be fired.
 Among the 13 breaches of contract they drew up to substantiate their claims was his intimidating treatment of the office secretary after she hadn’t cooperated in arranging tax-free expenses.
 It was said that he locked away her keys and refused to communicate with her except through an assistant.
 This aggressive behaviour was more than St. Mirren could handle, and they sacked the man who had re-energised the club.
 In what can now be looked back on with glorious hindsight as one of the all-time most ludicrous statements, chairman Willie Todd fired a parting shot at the tribunal, saying Ferguson had “no managerial ability.”

-1978 was a year when the situation aligned itself to suit Ferguson perfectly.
+The year 1978 was when the situation aligned itself to suit Ferguson perfectly.
 At the same point when he had been made redundant, Jock Stein had accepted an offer to take over at Leeds United, making Celtic look for a replacement.
-Their Lisbon Lions captain Billy McNeill was appointed after less than a year at the helm with Aberdeen, and given his explosive fame and success, Ferguson was swiftly enticed to step up another level in the North East.
+Their Lisbon Lions captain Billy McNeill was appointed after less than a year at the helm with Aberdeen and, given his explosive fame and success, Ferguson was swiftly enticed to step up another level in the North East.

 It was not a smooth transition, despite the extraordinary speed with which negotiations were concluded.
 Ferguson was keen to take on the challenge, but the fans were initially wary of the firebrand who was still a proud Glaswegian at heart.
 The two cities had never enjoyed a comfortable relationship, and around the late 1970s the discovery of oil in the North Sea off the coast from Aberdeen had seen the city boom as the arrival of black gold heralded the arrival of industry on a scale not seen before.
 Meanwhile, Glasgow was suffering from an economic slump, which only served to pique the rivalry.